The Path Isn’t Linear: Redefining Success When You Step Away from the 9–5

 That’s not just perception - it’s systemic.
 The Alison Rose Review of Female Entrepreneurship (2023) found women are 55% more likely than men to cite fear of failure as a barrier to starting a business.
 We’re encouraged to be reliable.
 Modest.
 Risk-averse.
 To trade freedom for security - even when the security is suffocating.

-If you’re experiencing this, remember that people tend to react to change through the lens of their own fears.
+And when you step away from the script, people notice - not always kindly.
+If you’ve experienced this, remember: people tend to react to change through the lens of their own fears.
 When you choose pause, freedom, or uncertainty, it can unearth something in them - a quiet wondering, maybe, of what they’ve denied themselves.

 The Quiet Unlearning

-To give High Flying Design my full-time attention, I left a stable, well-paying role in marketing and operations.
+To give High Flying Design my full-time attention, I left a stable, well-paying director-level role in marketing and operations.
 It was a job people work years to land.
 On paper, it made sense to stay.

 Because deep down, I believed this: